fluxdigital/FluxDigital.Extensions/src/Foundation/Sloth/README.md

 ### Experience Editor Issue

-In this example of a simple bootstrap 5 Site you can see I edit a card component properties and experience editor scrolls me half way up the page when saving.
-Also you can see the same thing happens when I change datasources.
-One thing to note is that I've seen that sometimes this happens for some components and sometimes this doesn't so the issue seems intermittent.
+In this example of a simple Bootstrap 5 Site, you can see when a Card components properties are edited in experience editor it scrolls the editor half way up the page when saving.
+Also you can see the same thing happens when a datasource is added to a Card.
+One thing to note is that I've seen that sometimes this happens for some components and sometimes it doesn't so the issue seems intermittent.

 ![Experience Editor Issue](/src/Foundation/Sloth/code/Videos/sloth-experience-editor-issue.gif)

 ### Sloth Demo

-When performing the same tasks in as in the previous video (editing component properties and changing datasources) you can see that Experience Editor takes you back to where you were afte saving.
+When performing the same tasks in as in the previous video (editing component properties & adding datasources) you can see that Experience Editor takes you back to where you were after saving.

 ![Sloth Demo](/src/Foundation/Sloth/code/Videos/sloth-demo.gif)